linera-io/linera-protocol/CLI.md

 * `--fallback-duration-ms <FALLBACK_DURATION>` — The age of an incoming tracked or protected message after which the validators start transitioning the chain to fallback mode, in milliseconds

   Default value: `86400000`
+* `--execute-operations <EXECUTE_OPERATIONS>` — If this is `None`, all system operations and application operations are allowed.
+If it is `Some`, only operations from the specified applications are allowed, and no system operations
+* `--mandatory-applications <MANDATORY_APPLICATIONS>` — At least one operation or incoming message from each of these applications must occur in every block
+* `--close-chain <CLOSE_CHAIN>` — These applications are allowed to close the current chain using the system API
 * `--initial-balance <BALANCE>` — The initial balance of the new chain.
 This is subtracted from the parent chain's balance

   Default value: `0`